DustinEwan/locus/README.md

 Locus is a new programming language born from a simple question: Can we have the compile-time memory safety and performance of Rust without the cognitive overhead of its lifetime system?

 We believe the answer is yes.
-Locus aims to provide:
+Locus provides:

-* **A Rich Type System:** The full power of Rust's `structs` and `enums` along with exhaustive `match` expressions for creating robust, domain-specific types.
+* **A Rich Type System:** Full support for `structs` and `enums` with exhaustive `match` expressions for creating robust, domain-specific types.
 * **Compile-Time Memory Safety:** Guarantees against dangling pointers, data races, and other common memory errors, enforced by the compiler before your code ever runs.
 * **No Lifetimes:** The explicit lifetime annotations (`'a`) found in Rust are completely removed.
+* **LLVM Backend:** Compiles to native machine code via LLVM IR for optimal performance.

 Instead of lifetimes, Locus's safety model is built on **Locality and Uniqueness Modes**, an idea inspired by the research and extensions developed at Jane Street.
 This shifts the core question of memory safety from: